DavidWindham/DatapointWebExample/README.md

 Example.py gives a quick insight into the datapoint API, only the [requests library](https://github.com/psf/requests) is needed for this script.

 ### Flask application
-"pip -r requirements.txt" and run the application with "python app.py".
+"pip install -r requirements.txt" and run the application with "python app.py".
 Everything else is provided or is delivered via CDN.

 ### Datapoint API
 Use the datapoint_api.py and datapoint_functions.py in your own project, it's been designed to have 0 dependencies outside of these 2 files (other than the requests library).